mlemanczyk/Recyclable.Collections/README.md

 However, many of the new language features have proved to provide worse performance at some point in my testing.
 It includes auto-properties, for which I could see getters & setters generated in IL, instead of fields.
 Because all the classes are expected to be on the hot-paths, I've eliminated most of them.

-Similarily, you will find places in code with hints or warnings disabled.
+Similarly, you will find places in code with hints or warnings disabled.
 The decision was always driven by performance measures.
 The use case & business logic was carefully reviewed to ensure it's safe to take shortcuts, before making the change.
 If you run into failing scenario, please feel free to create a work item against it and/or file a PR to fix it.

 Finally, you'll find places with code commented out.
-That's to easily track what has been tried & what proved to performe worse.
+That's to easily track what has been tried & what proved to perform worse.

 At any time, if you know & can show in your benchmarks that the code can be simplified without impacting the performance, feel free to file a PR with proposed changes.
 Please include benchmark results from your testing to speed up things.

 # Thread Safety
 The `public static` members of the classes are thread safe.
-Any instance members are not guaraneteed to be thread safe.
+Any instance members are not guaranteed to be thread safe.
 You need to implement locking mechanism to safely use the classes in a multi-threading environment.

 # Use
 All the classes included in this package are meant to be direct replacements of their corresponding system classes.